mcassaniti/msdha/examples/postgresql/README.md

   * `PGSQL_RECOVERY_USER`: The name of PostgreSQL recovery user
   * `PGSQL_RECOVERY_PASS`: The password for the PostgreSQL recovery user
   * `PGSQL_FRONTEND_NAME`: The container name of the frontend container or docker swarm service

+You will need to force the initial backend to become a master to bootstrap the backend setup.
+To do so, make sure only 1 backend is running and create the file `/archives/force_master`.
+Once the file is removed more backends can be added.